wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-creating-oracle-weblogic-server-12c-virtual-machine.md

 	2. Click **Windows Start**, type **Windows Firewall with Advanced Security**, and then click the **Windows Firewall with Advanced Security** icon.
 This opens the **Windows Firewall with Advanced Security** management console.

-	3. Within the firewall management console, click **Inbound Rules** in the left hand pane (if you don’t see **Inbound Rules**, expand the top node in the left hand pane), and then click New Rule in the right hand pane.
+	3. Within the firewall management console, click **Inbound Rules** in the left hand pane (if you don't see **Inbound Rules**, expand the top node in the left hand pane), and then click New Rule in the right hand pane.

 	4. For **Rule Type**, select **Port** and click **Next**.